inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 YALE:
 Defense:
 	On the defensive side, Yale boasts the stingiest line in the Ivies.
-Primarily responsible are seniors Izzy "Shylock" Bloomberg and Myron Finklestein, the tightest ends in recent Eli history.
+Primarily responsible  seniors Izzy "Shylock" Bloomberg and Myron Finklestein, the tightest ends in recent Eli history.
 Also contributing to the powerful defense is junior tackle Angus MacWhirter, a Scotsman who rounds out the offensive ethnic joke.
 Look for these three to shut down the opening